From its founding in 1918, the Boston University School of Education has pursued three missions:

 - Conduct scholarship that advances knowledge and refines practice.

 - Collaborate with local and global partners using education to forge more caring, just, and sustainable societies.

 During their undergraduate degree program, our students reaffirm their commitment to the field of education by participating in a pinning ceremony and reciting the following affirmation:

 The Boston University Educator’s Affirmation

 - I commit myself to the life of an educator – to empowering all individuals to reach their full potential, to respecting their diverse backgrounds, and to learning from those I serve.

 - I dedicate myself to the cultivation of character, for I know that humanity cannot flourish without courage, compassion, honesty, and trust.

-Written for the occasion of the April 24, 1989, School of Education Junior Pinning Ceremony, by Dr. Steven Tigner.
+Updated from the original affirmation written for the occasion of the April 24, 1989, School of Education Junior Pinning Ceremony, by Dr. Steven Tigner.

 If you’re ready to take your first steps toward becoming a life-changing educator: